What are the services in Android systems and when are they used?

 13- The class is added to the project next to MainActivity.

-14- After successfully completing all the steps listed above, you will encounter an error.
+14- After completing all the steps listed above, you will encounter an error.

 15- It should be noted that the service class has many callback methods, but in this section, we must define the onBind method.

-16- To do this, hold down the alt + insert key combination and select the Override Methods option to add the methods to the class automatically.
+16- To do this, hold down the alt + insert key combination and select the Override Methods option to automatically add the methods to the class.

 18- The codes that should be in the MyService.java section are as follows:

-19- First, I must add an audio file to the project so that I can play it and test the project.
+19- First, I must add an audio file to the project to play it and test the project.

 20- To do this, right-click on the res folder.